What You Need to Know About Your Cervix During Early Pregnancy

 What Do You Need to Know About Your Cervix During Pregnancy?

-The cervix is found between your uterus and vagina.
-It's the neck of the uterus, a narrow tube that is both open and tiny.
+The cervix is found between your uterus and vaginal.
+It’s the neck of the uterus, a narrow tube that is both open and tiny (source).
 It only allows sperm or menstrual blood to pass through!

 But when you are pregnant, a mucus plug blocks your cervix’ small opening, preventing any form of bacteria or infection from entering and going into the fetus growing inside you.
 And during your pregnancy, your cervix will experience a lot of changes, from changing in texture, length, and even in the dilation of its opening.